TritonDataCenter/smartos-docs/docs/the-linux-to-smartos-cheat-sheet.md

 # The Linux-to-SmartOS Cheat Sheet

-The things that make a SmartMachine different from other Unix-like systems generally fall in two categories:
+The things that make SmartOS different from other Unix-like systems generally fall in two categories:

-- Similar commands with different names in SmartOS.
+* Similar commands with different names in SmartOS.
-- Different procedures for accomplishing similar things in SmartOS.
+* Different procedures for accomplishing similar things in SmartOS.

 The following is a list of commands to help Linux users find equivalent commands in SmartOS and SmartMachines.
 Note that some